OctopusDeploy/blog/blog/2018-02/removing-free-tier.md

 ### Open source and personal projects

 If you are using Octopus at home for personal projects (rather than for work-related projects), we’re happy for you to use Octopus for free.
 If you want to use Octopus for an open source project that you are a contributor to, we’re happy for you to use Octopus for free.
-And if you are a startup or very small business, we’re happy to offer a 25% discount on the license.
+And if you are a startup or very small business, we’re happy to offer a discount on the license - just contact sales.

 ### What happens with existing users?